SolnBenchmark/Benchmark/README.md

 # SolnBenchmark
 SolnBenchmark provides a means to evaluate and benchmark performance of localization algorithms for stochastic optical localization nanoscopy (SOLN).
-The metric of root mean square minimum distance (RMSMD) [2] evaluates the quality of a SOLN image.
+The metric of root mean square minimum distance (RMSMD) [2] evaluates the quality of a SOLN image and the metric of spatiotemporal resolution (STR) [3] evaluates the quality of a SOLN video.
 The unbiased Gaussian information-achieving (UGIA-F and UGIA-M) estimators [1]-[3] benchmark the performance of a participant algorithm.
 In this way, a participant algorithm challenges the performance bound of the Fisher information.

 The UGIA-F estimator achieves the Fisher information and CRLB of each data frame [1][2].